 Most people have is what’s called a traditional IRA or a tax-deferred IRA.
 There are no capital gain taxes in an IRA.
 However, with a traditional IRA, you will eventually pay the taxman.
-You may not do it until you’re 70 and a half, when you are required to, in what is known as an RMD (“Required Minimum Distribution”), or you may decide to voluntarily take your money out (“distribute” it) before 70 and a half, but you are going to pay the taxes.
+You may not do it until you're 72, when you are required to, in what is known as an RMD (“Required Minimum Distribution”), or you may decide to voluntarily take your money out (“distribute” it) before 72, but you are going to pay the taxes.

 You may not have to take all of it (an RMD is just a small percentage of your overall IRA taken out each year), but whatever you take out is going to be treated as income, and taxed.
 That’s why it’s called tax-deferred.
 There are significant advantages to deferring taxes, but it’s not as good as tax-free.